-How to make smooth lump free polenta porridge
+How to make mieliepap porridge smooth and lump free

 - Use stone ground, preferably organic non-GMO mielie meal for the best result.
 It will have fewer additives and harmful chemicals.